pablom15/Election_Analysis/README.md

 5. Determine winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv

--Software: Python 3.7.6, Visual Studio Code, 1.46.0
+- Software: Python 3.7.6, Visual Studio Code, 1.46.0

 ## Summary
 The analysis of the election show that: